apua/resume/deepsentinel/README.rst

     - Upgrade Python program and dependency from 2 to 3 and train team memebers.
     - Refactor and refine legacy code from bad practice.
-    - Improve development process with agile framework and by invoking `doctest`, `pytest`, and `Robot Framework`.
+    - Improve development process with agile framework and by invoking doctest, pytest, and Robot Framework.

     **Reorganize infrastructure of development environment**